sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 expert vouched for its effectiveness.

-I spent an unreasonable amount of time looking at sample implementations for chips like the TI CC1101, and shopping for >1W amplifiers which we could (presumably?) use with a HAM license.
+I spent an unreasonable amount of time looking at sample implementations for chips like the TI CC1101, and shopping for >1W amplifiers that we could (presumably?) use with a HAM license.

-Antenna design was also a whole can of worms.
-At some point, we were designing for the mid-airframe panels being carbon fiber, a conductive material which severely impedes radio.
-We explored the use of getting PTFE copperclad, etching a patch antenna on it, and heat-forming around the circumference of the vehicle.
+The antenna design was also a whole can of worms.
+At some point, we were designing for the mid-airframe panels to be carbon fiber, a conductive material that severely impedes radio.
+We explored the use of getting PTFE copper-clad, etching a patch antenna on it, and heat-forming around the circumference of the vehicle.
 This wasn't our idea, we got it from [this paper](https://apps.dtic.mil/sti/pdfs/AD1105046.pdf), which contains this very promising sentence: "Destroy by any means possible to prevent disclosure of contents or reconstruction of the document.
 Do not return to the originator.", followed by "UNCLASSIFIED".

-In the end though, we decided it would be too impractical to do anything other than just change the mid-airframe panels to be E-glass, a class of fiberglass transparent to radio, and use an off the shelf monopole antenna.
+In the end, we decided it would be too impractical to do anything other than just change the mid-airframe panels to be E-glass, a class of fiberglass transparent to radio, and use an off-the-shelf monopole antenna.

 We also added LTE to the rocket, because we found that our launch side had reception when we were launching BZB.